CJC-1295

 Growth HormoneMK-677

 Clinical TrialsAn orally active growth hormone secretagogue that mimics ghrelin.
-Not a peptide technically, but frequently discussed alongside GH peptides due to similar effects.
+Although technically not a peptide, it is frequently discussed alongside GH peptides due to similar effects.

 Growth HormoneTesamorelin

 FDAAn FDA-approved GHRH analog used to reduce excess abdominal fat in HIV-infected patients with lipodystrophy.
-One of the few peptides with FDA approval.
+New F8 formulation (Egrifta WR) approved March 2025 allows weekly reconstitution vs daily.

 Growth HormoneSermorelin